Jonah: In the New Testament

 In the New Testament, Jonah is mentioned in the gospels of Matthew and Luke.
 In Matthew, Jesus makes a reference to Jonah when he is asked for a sign by some of the scribes and the Pharisees.
-Jesus says that the sign will be the sign of Jonah: Jonah's restoration after three days and three night inside the great fish prefigures His own resurrection.
+Jesus says that the sign will be the sign of Jonah: Jonah's restoration after three days and three night inside the great fish prefigures his own resurrection.

+In Luke, Jesus makes a reference to Jonah in an eschatological prophecy, after a woman in the crowd suddenly exclaims, "Blessed is the womb that bare thee, and the paps which thou hast sucked" (Luke 11:27 - King James Version):

 Jonah is regarded as a saint by a number of Christian denominations.
 His feast day in the Roman Catholic Church is on 21 September, according to the Martyrologium Romanum.
 On the Eastern Orthodox liturgical calendar, Jonah's feast day is on 22 September (for those churches which follow the traditional Julian calendar; 22 September currently falls in October on the modern Gregorian calendar).
 In the Armenian Apostolic Church, moveable feasts are held in commemoration of Jonah as a single prophet and as one of the Twelve Minor Prophets.
 Jonah's mission to the Ninevites is commemorated by the Fast of Nineveh in Syriac and Oriental Orthodox Churches.
 Jonah is commemorated as a prophet in the Calendar of Saints of the Missouri Synod of the Lutheran Church on 22 September.

 Christian theologians have traditionally interpreted Jonah as a type for Jesus Christ.
 Jonah being in swallowed by the giant fish was regarded as a foreshadowing of Jesus's crucifixion and Jonah emerging from the fish after three days was seen as a parallel for Jesus emerging from the tomb after three days.
 Saint Jerome equates Jonah with Jesus's more nationalistic side, and justifies Jonah's actions by arguing that "Jonah acts thus as a patriot, not so much that he hates the Ninevites, as that he does not want to destroy his own people."